yue/kizunapi/docs/tutorial.md

   static inline void Finalize(RefCounted* ptr) {
     ptr->Release();
   }
-  static inline RefCounted* Constructor() {
-    return new RefCounted();
-  }
 };

 }  // namespace ki
 ```

-The `ki::Type<T>::Wrap` is called when a C++ instance is being converted to
+The `ki::TypeBridge<T>::Wrap` is called when a C++ instance is being converted
-JavaScript, and it should return a pointer that will be stored in the JavaScript
+to JavaScript, and it should return a pointer that will be stored in the
-object's internal field, which in most cases should just be the pointer to the
+JavaScript object's internal field, which in most cases should just be the
-instance.
-And `ki::Type<T>::Finalize` is called with the stored pointer when the
+pointer to the instance.
+And `ki::TypeBridge<T>::Finalize` is called with the
-JavaScript object is garbage collected.
-For a ref counted class, `Wrap` and
+stored pointer when the JavaScript object is garbage collected.
+For a ref
-`Finalize` should be where you increase and decrease ref counts.
+counted class, `Wrap` and `Finalize` should be where you increase and decrease
+ref counts.

 The difference between `Destructor` and `Finalize` is, the `Destructor` is
 called with the return value of `Constructor`, while the `Finalize` is called